Skip to content

 The Total Score metric is based on sitespeed.io's coach performance score.
 There is more information in the coach documentation.

-Performance testing on Review Apps
+Performance testing on review apps

 The above CI YAML configuration is great for testing against static environments, and it can be extended for dynamic environments, but a few extra steps are required: